NCERT Solutions Class 8 Maths Chapter 11 – Free PDF Download

 NCERT Solutions for Class 8 Maths Chapter 11 Mensuration is a very important resource for CBSE students.
-It helps them get a fair idea on the chapter, specifically, the sort of questions that are possibly asked in the exam and the method of answering them.
-BYJU’S provides all exercise-wise NCERT Class 8 Maths Solutions to help students prepare for exam and clear doubts.
+It helps them get a fair idea of the chapter, specifically, the sort of questions that are possibly asked in the exam and the method of answering them.
+BYJU’S provides all exercise-wise NCERT Class 8 Maths Solutions to help students prepare for the exams and clear doubts.

 The branch of Mathematics that deals with geometric figures and their parameters like length, volume, shape, surface area, lateral surface area, etc., is known as Mensuration.
 Here, the questions related to the concepts of mensuration are well explained in these NCERT Solutions for Class 8 Maths covering all the important mensuration formulas and properties of different geometric shapes and figures.
 The problems related to perimeter and area of other plane closed figures like quadrilaterals are solved by subject experts at BYJU’S.

-Access Answers of Maths NCERT Chapter 11 Mensuration
+Access Answers of NCERT Class 8 Maths Chapter 11 Mensuration

 Exercise 11.1 Page No: 171

 1. A square and a rectangular field with measurements as given in the figure have the same perimeter.
 Which field has a larger area?